asimons04/tesseract/README.md

 ## Supported Media
+For Youtube (and Invidious/Piped), Spotify, and Soundcloud, you don't need to use any special embed links; just the regular URL from your browser.
+Tesseract will take care of generating the embed URLs based on your preferences.

 - Direct video links (e.g .webm, mp4, etc) will embed a player in the feed/post.
+Right now, these are not toggleable as most do not have thumbnails and the bare links are ugly AF; they're treated basically like fancy image posts.
+However, they only downoad enough to show the first few frames, which is acceptable from a performance/bandwidth perspective.

 - YouTube and all known [Invidious](https://docs.invidious.io/instances/#list-of-public-invidious-instances-sorted-from-oldest-to-newest) and